Huegoxaga/notes/python/anaconda.md

 - `cap.isOpened()`, check if the video is successfully stored in the variable
 - `cap.release()`, release the stored video after processing is done
 - `cv2.waitKey(delay)` The function waitKey waits for a any key event infinitely
-  - `delay` – the length of time to wait in milliseconds.
-0 is the special value that means "forever".
+  - `delay` – the length of time to wait in milliseconds. `0`(default value) is the special value that means "forever".
 - `cv2.destroyAllWindows()` Exit window and destroy all windows
 - `cv2.boundingRect(points)` return the bounding rectangle `(x,y,w,h)` of a shape defined as points.